 Apply as many layers of color as needed to get good coverage.
 Use the blending stump if needed to smooth out the color.
 Depending on the wood surface, it might help to alternate the direction you color in the layers.
 For example, the first layer is applied vertically and the second horizontally.

-I started with white and filled the entire petal with an even layer of it.
-Make sure to color one petal at a time.
-Don’t use horizontal strokes and color across several petals at one.
+Color one petal at a time.
+Don’t use horizontal strokes to color across several petals at one.

-Then switch to Cadmium Yellow and fill the entire petal with that color.
+2) Then switch to Cadmium Yellow and color over the entire petal.
+Again, apply an even layer of the color.

-Now blend the color using a clean blending stump, tortillion, or blender of your preference.
+4) Now blend the color using a clean blending stump, tortillon, or blender of your preference.

 I used red arrows to mark the dark streaks I created on one petal in this photo.
 I put 2 dark streaks on each petal to give it some shape and color variation.